Best Frenchie Food: Sensitive Stomach Picks

 - Corn and wheat as primary ingredients

-- Artificial colors, flavors, and preservatives
+- Artificial colors or unnecessary preservatives

 Grain-Free Considerations